Basava1514/pneumonia-viz-v1/docs/README.md

 # Pneumonia Detection — ViT + U-Net

-Personal research project for pneumonia detection on chest X-rays using Vision Transformer and U-Net lung segmentation.
+A research project for pneumonia detection on chest X-rays using Vision Transformer and U-Net lung segmentation.

 ## Features
 - ViT classifier